The West Side of Tokyo Station

 Marunouchi used to be part of the Imperial Palace’s protective enclosure.
 Several feudal lords settled their residences there until the end of Edo Period (1603–1868).
 Two main activities characterize Marunouchi district nowadays:

 - Business, Marunouchi being Tokyo and Japan’s economic and financial hub;

 - Shopping, with numerous shopping malls and various galleries.

-The most famous attraction in Marunouchi is probably Tokyo Station, inaugurated in 1914, and recently renovated.
+The most famous attraction in Marunouchi is probably the west exit of Tokyo Station, inaugurated in 1914, and recently renovated.
 Initially designed by Japanese architect Tatsuno Kingo, the station’s red brick façade is inspired from Amsterdam’s station.
 The contrast between the old-fashioned style of the station and the surrounding steel and glass buildings is striking.
 The same architectural style was used for the Mitsubishi Ichigokan Museum.
 Formerly home to the Mitsubishi Company headquarters, the building opened to the public in 2010 as a Western arts museum.
 The collection includes paintings dating back to the 19th century, and signed by artists such as Toulouse-Lautrec, Gauguin and Picasso.

 Observation decks on Tokyo Station's red brick building

 Marunouchi occupies a limited area between the Imperial Palace and its gardens to the northwest, and the Chuo ward to the southeast.
 Near the station stand two ideal outdoor observation places, of which access is free: